 The Masters is usually the first major of the season and the PGA Tour’s most iconic event.
-The 2020 Masters was scheduled for April 9–12 but was postponed during the pandemic.
+The 2020 Masters was scheduled for April 9–12 but was postponed during the COVID-19 pandemic.
 The tournament ran Nov.
 12–15, 2020, as part of the 2020-21 PGA Tour season.
-The 2021 Masters is back to its usual early Spring dates.
+The 2021 Masters is back to its usual early spring date.

 The PGA Championship was moved to a month after The Masters a few years ago.
 However, the 2020 PGA Championship was moved from May 14-17, 2020, to Aug.
-3-9, 2020, because of the global COVID-19 pandemic.
-It’s back to its original slot in May for 2021 with surprise winner Collin Morikawa back to defend his title.
+3-9 because of the coronavirus pandemic.
+It’s back to its original slot in May for 2021, with surprise winner Collin Morikawa defending his title.

 While Morikawa claimed his first major, Brooks Koepka won his second-straight PGA Championship in 2019 and will likely be a betting favorite to win the 2021 PGA Championship as well if he regains his health.
-Other top-five ranked golfers in Rory McIlroy, Jon Rahm, Dustin Johnson, and Justin Thomas are always competitive at the PGA.
+Other top-five ranked golfers in McIlroy, Johnson, Jon Rahm, and Justin Thomas are generally competitive at the PGA.

-The US Open is held annually on the toughest course in the country and is considered the hardest major to win.
-The 2020 US Open Golf Championship was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
+The US Open is held annually on the course with the toughest setup in the country and is considered the hardest major to win.
+The 2020 US Open was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
 The tournament ran Sept.
 17-20, 2020 as part of the 2020-21 PGA Tour season.
-In 2021 it’s back to its usual June time slot
+In 2021, it’s back to its usual Father’s Day weekend slot.

-DeChambeau drove his way to his first US Open title in 2020, denying Koepka, McIlroy, Rahm, Johnson, and Thomas.
+Bryson DeChambeau drove his way to his first US Open title in 2020, denying Koepka, McIlroy, Rahm, Johnson, and Thomas.
 He could prove even tougher this year with his prodigious length off the tee.

-The Open Championship, also known as the British Open, is held annually in the United Kingdom on a tough course with overgrown rough, deep traps, unkempt fairways and tough greens.
+The Open Championship, also known as the British Open, is held annually in the United Kingdom on a tough course with overgrown rough, deep sand traps and along windy links layouts.